Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## Intro

 Campaign.com is a GoFundMe style fundraising website.
-Giving users the ability to sign up and donate to other users' campaigns.
+We are giving users the ability to sign up and donate to other users' campaigns.

 The Web app will need to have the following features to function completely: